ew947202/obsidian_vault/00 Meta/02 PTIs/Install Formlabs Preform software.md

 ---
 ## Daily Log
 ### [[2024-08-29]]
-- [ ] Requested to see if the user has the installer already downloaded, if so I can complete the installation.
+- [x] Requested to see if the user has the installer already downloaded, if so I can complete the installation.
+	- [x] software installed
 ---